-Students who have a baccalaureate degree may be eligible for the Master of Arts in Teaching (MAT) Alternative Certification Program.
+Students who have a baccalaureate degree may be eligible for the Alternative Certification Program (graduate).
 A candidate for the Alternative Certification Program must present evidence of the following:

 - A passing score on the Missouri Content Assessment (MoCA) associated with the certification area being sought; - A baccalaureate degree from an accredited college or university (3.0 GPA minimum).
-Included in the degree must be general education coursework that has been determined by the Office of the Registrar to be sufficient to meet Columbia College standards; - Graduate Application submission for the MAT-Alternative Certification Program that includes, but is not limited to a personal goal statement.
+Included in the degree must be general education coursework that has been determined by the Office of the Registrar to be sufficient to meet Columbia College standards; - Graduate Application submission for the Alternative Certification Program that includes, but is not limited to a personal goal statement.